byuids-resumes/nordgren_resume/docs/index.md

 - Worked on novel methods for soil sampling to reduce laboratory measurements
 - Used R and Visual Sample Plan to establish new sampling algorithms
-- Published a journal article in Environmental Quality.
+- Published a journal article in Environmental